antonycc/owl-to-java/README.md

 * Versioning policy, auto increment
 * @since versioned annotation on tests and auto-generated version history from test annotations
 * Support all classes as the default
-* Inheritance by interface (via Lombok, or better in Kotlin?) and agregation
+* Inheritance by interface (via Lombok, or better in Kotlin?) and aggregation
+* Full fidelity back to source document
+* Change schema.org references to https
 * Handling of plurals as collections e.g. Person.parent is a relationship with multiplicity
 * Peer review
 * Performance tuning